Undergraduate Degree and Program Requirements

 - Complete a minimum of 180 quarter units of college credit.
 Some majors require more than 180 quarter units, particularly those with integrated teaching tracks.

-- Complete 78-86 quarter units in general education distributed in the manner outlined in the following section titled General Education Program Requirements.
-Satisfactory score on the Entry Level Mathematics exam are prerequisites for enrollment in the following general education courses:
+- Complete 78-86 quarter units in general education distributed in the manner outlined in the section titled General Education Program.

 - Complete all requirements for a major, including at least 20 quarter units of upper-division course work in the major for a BA and 27 units of semester units of upper-division course work in the major for a BS.

 - Complete at least 45 quarter units at this university.
 (Refer to University Residence Requirement for Graduation, below.)

 - Earn a grade point average of 2.0 ("C") or better in all units used to fulfill the requirements of the major.

 - Earn a grade point average of 2.0 ("C") or better in all units attempted, and in all units attempted at the university.

 - Complete the upper-division writing requirement.
 (See Upper-Division Writing Requirement.)